Home protection and safety are some of the most critical aspects for any homeowner, as this can save both your home and the lives of your loved ones.

 AFCIs work by “listening” to the power line for any signs of an arcing happening.

-The arc fault breaker contains an electronic sensor that detects electrical arcs, usually around 100 kHz, sustained for more than a few milliseconds.
+The arc fault breaker has a sensor that detects electrical arcs.
+The arcs are usually around 100 kHz and last longer than a few milliseconds.

-When an arc fault breaker or a combination arc fault breaker detects a potentially dangerous arc fault, it will immediately shut down the electrical current flowing through a circuit if and when it detects an electrical arc.
+If an arc fault breaker or a combination arc fault breaker senses a dangerous arc fault, it will stop the electrical current in the circuit.

-There can be intended electrical arcs that happen naturally with the regular daily use of switches, electrical tools equipped with brushed motors, plugs, and unintended electrical arcs that are dangerous.
-Usually, the newer AFCIs can distinguish between the two and know when to act accordingly.
+Electrical arcs can happen when you use switches, tools with brushed motors, or plugs.
+Some arcs are dangerous.
+Usually, the newer AFCIs can distinguish between the two and know when to act.

-AFCI receptacles, like AFCI breakers, contain electronic components that monitor a dangerous electrical arc on the circuit.
-The AFCI receptacle is installed on the first outlet of the branch circuit and protects all the receptacles downstream on that branch circuit.
+AFCI receptacles and breakers both have electronic parts that detect dangerous electrical arcs.
+The AFCI receptacle is installed on the first outlet of the branch circuit wiring.
+It protects all the receptacles downstream on that same branch circuit.

 Unlike AFCI breakers, you may use AFCI receptacles on any wiring system regardless of the electrical panel.